 d The length of the matches will be specified in the Order of Play

-4 PLAYING QUALIFICATION
+4 ELIGIBILITY

 a Application for entry to the Qualifying Tournament shall be open to any two clubs or teams nominated by each of the constituent counties in the East Midlands.
-Clubs may only qualify through the county through which it is has paid its England Netball affiliation irrespective of whether they have paid multiple county affiliations - unless otherwise agreed by the Regional Management Board.
+Clubs may only qualify through the county through which it is has paid its England Netball membership - unless otherwise agreed by the Regional Management Board.

-b All players must be Registered Participants affiliated through to the club they are representing via a County Association
+b In order to qualify to participate in the Regional League, a player shall be in membership of England Netball as a Registered Participant and be a member of the club they are representing in the League.

 c Players must be 15 years old by midnight 31st August prior to the tournament unless they have completed the Age Banding Consent form and submitted it to the Tournament Organiser with the Squad Registration Form.
 All players under the age of 18 must carry with them some form of proof of age as random checks may be carried out

-d Permission must be sought from the Competition TSG for any player who has played in the Regional League to play for a different club in the Qualifying Tournament in the same season.
+d Permission must be sought from the Competition TSG for any player who has played in the East Midlands Regional League to play for a different club in the Qualifying Tournament in the same season.
 Any player granted permission to represent a different club in the Qualifying Tournament will not be allowed to play for their original club in the League next season if the club they represent in the Qualifying Tournament qualifies.

+e Permission must be sought from the Competition TSG for any player who has played in any other regional league in the same season

-e If a B team is relegated from the League and has to re-apply through the Qualifying Tournament, A team players who have only taken part in 3 matches or less between games 1 – 12 will be eligible to play for the B team
+f If a ‘B’ team is relegated from the League and has to re-apply through the Qualifying Tournament, ‘A’ team players who have only taken part in 3 ‘A’ matches are eligible to play

-f If a club wishes to enter a second team into the competition, to be eligible to play in the Qualification Tournament, players must not have taken part in more than three Regional League games
+g If a Regional League club wishes to enter a second team into the competition, to be eligible to play in the Qualification Tournament, players must not have taken part in more than three Regional League games

-g Any player who played more than 16 quarters in the National Premier League in the current playing season will not be eligible to play
+h Any player who played 16 quarters in the National Premier League in the current playing season will not be eligible to play

-h Any player who is registered as a Superleague Player will not be eligible to play
+i Any player who is registered as a Superleague Player will not be eligible to play.
+This does not include training partners.

-i By entering a team in the Regional League, teams agree that:
+j By entering a team in the Regional League, teams agree that:

 They will abide by these rules and regulations